October 2014 lunar eclipse

+A total lunar eclipse occurred at the Moon’s descending node of orbit on Wednesday, 8 October 2014, with an umbral magnitude of 1.1670.
+A lunar eclipse occurs when the Moon moves into the Earth's shadow, causing the Moon to be darkened.
+A total lunar eclipse occurs when the Moon's near side entirely passes into the Earth's umbral shadow.
+Unlike a solar eclipse, which can only be viewed from a relatively small area of the world, a lunar eclipse may be viewed from anywhere on the night side of Earth.
+A total lunar eclipse can last up to nearly two hours, while a total solar eclipse lasts only a few minutes at any given place, because the Moon's shadow is smaller.
+Occurring about 2.2 days after perigee (on 6 October 2014, at 5:40 UTC), the Moon's apparent diameter was larger.

+This lunar eclipse is the second of a tetrad, with four total lunar eclipses in series, the others being on April 15, 2014; April 4, 2015; and September 28, 2015.

 Background

 A lunar eclipse occurs when the Moon passes within Earth's umbra (shadow).
 As the eclipse begins, the Earth's shadow first darkens the Moon slightly.
 Then, the shadow begins to "cover" part of the Moon, turning it a dark red-brown color (typically - the color can vary based on atmospheric conditions).
 The Moon appears to be reddish because of Rayleigh scattering (the same effect that causes sunsets to appear reddish) and the refraction of that light by the Earth's atmosphere into its umbra.

-The following simulation shows the approximate appearance of the Moon passing through the earth's shadow.
+The following simulation shows the approximate appearance of the Moon passing through the Earth's shadow.
 The Moon's brightness is exaggerated within the umbral shadow.
 The southern portion of the Moon was closest to the center of the shadow, making it darkest, and most red in appearance.

 The planet Uranus was near opposition (opposition on 7 October) during the eclipse, just over 1° from the eclipsed Moon.
 Shining at magnitude 5.7, Uranus should have been bright enough to identify in binoculars.
 Due to parallax, the position of Uranus relative to the Moon varied significantly depending on the viewing position on the surface of Earth.